Bescot Stadium: Facilities

 The stadium is situated less than a mile from junction 9 of the M6 motorway, has a mainline railway station within easy walking distance and parking spaces for around 1,200 vehicles.

-The Poundland Bescot Stadium has two large conferencing suites – the Bonser Suite and the Stadium Suite.
-The Bonser Suite adjoins the rear of the Tile Choice Main Stand (formerly the H. L. Fellows Stand), while the Stadium Suite is underneath the upper tier of the northernmost stand (currently the Poundland Stand).
+The Pallet-Track Bescot Stadium has two large conferencing suites – the Bonser Suite and the Stadium Suite.
+The Bonser Suite adjoins the rear of the Tile Choice Main Stand (formerly the H. L. Fellows Stand), while the Stadium Suite is underneath the upper tier of the northernmost stand (currently the NorthStarr Stand).
 Both suites host conferences, cabaret evenings, concerts and events.